 To stay current on the latest federal and state consumer legislation, all CAC volunteers attend regular professional seminars.
 These seminars are presented by offices of the state government, trade associations and consumer help organizations.
 They include the Governor’s Office of Consumer Affairs, the Federal Trade Commission, Consumer Credit Counseling Services and Equifax, among others.

 The CAC volunteer staff includes many very accomplished retired professionals like builders, CPAs and Fortune 500 executives — all ready to take your call and give you the info you need to make an informed decision and to steer you away from scams.

-Among our newer volunteers is Peter Pawlak, who has has volunteered with Team Clark for three years.
+One of our volunteers is Peter Pawlak, who has volunteered with Team Clark for several years.